-The EPA health advisory limit for the contaminant in drinking water.
-The range of presence for which the contaminant was detected in drinking water.
-The average amount of a constituent detected in the drinking water. d ost recent ests were constituent enters the drinking water.
-Wording provided by the EPA. in drinking water.
-Primary Standards - Health Based (units) Primary MCL PHG (MCLG) Range of Detection Average Level Most Recent Sampling Date Typical Source of Constituent The highest level for which the contaminant Substance A (mg/L) 1 0.6 ND - 40 20 2018 Erosion of natural deposits; residue from some surface water treatment processes has no known or expected health risks.
+The EPA health advisory Limit for the contaminant in drinking water. which the contaminant was a constituent detected year tests were constit ests were constituent enters the drinking water. in chinking ruteri Primary Standards - Health Based (units) Primary MCL PHG (MCLG) Range of Detection Average Level Most Recent Sampling Date Typical Source of Constituent The highest level for which the contaminant Substance A (mg, (-) 1 0.6 ND - 40 20 2018 Erosion of natural deposits; residue from some surface water treatment processes has no known or expected health risks.
 Substance B (μg/L) 6 1 0.1 - 2.8 1.7 2018 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder